Paddy field: Vietnam

 Rice fields in Vietnam (ruộng or cánh đồng in Vietnamese) are the predominant land use in the valley of the Red River and the Mekong Delta.
 In the Red River Delta of northern Vietnam, control of seasonal river flooding is achieved by an extensive network of dykes which over the centuries total some 3000 km.
 In the Mekong Delta of southern Vietnam, there is an interlacing drainage and irrigation canal system that has become the symbol of this area.
 The canals additionally serve as transportation routes, allowing farmers to bring their produce to market.
 In Northwestern Vietnam, Thai people built their "valley culture" based on the cultivation of glutinous rice planted in upland fields, requiring terracing of the slopes.

 The primary festival related to the agrarian cycle is "lễ hạ điền" (literally "descent into the fields") held as the start of the planting season in hope of a bountiful harvest.
 Traditionally, the event was officiated with much pomp.
 The monarch carried out the ritual plowing of the first furrow while local dignitaries and farmers followed suit.
 Thổ địa (deities of the earth), thành hoàng làng (the village patron spirit), Thần Nông (god of agriculture), and thần lúa (god of rice plants) were all venerated with prayers and offerings.

 In colloquial Vietnamese, wealth is frequently associated with the vastness of the individual's land holdings.
 Paddy fields so large as for "storks to fly with their wings out-stretched" ("đồng lúa thẳng cánh cò bay") can be heard as a common metaphor.
 Wind-blown undulating rice plants across a paddy field in literary Vietnamese is termed figuratively "waves of rice plants" ("sóng lúa").

 Ecology

-Paddy fields are a major source of atmospheric methane, having been estimated to contribute in the range of 50 to 100 million tonnes of the gas per annum.
-Studies have shown that this can be significantly reduced while also boosting crop yield by draining the paddies to allow the soil to aerate to interrupt methane production.
-Studies have also shown the variability in assessment of methane emission using local, regional and global factors and calling for better inventorization based on micro level data.
+Paddy fields are a major source of atmospheric methane which contributes to global warming, having been estimated to contribute in the range of 50 to 100 million tonnes of the gas per annum.
+Studies have shown that this can be significantly reduced while boosting crop yield by draining the paddies to allow the soil to aerate to interrupt methane production.
+Studies have shown the variability in assessment of methane emission using local, regional and global factors and calling for better inventorization based on micro level data.

+Rice paddies are responsible for 10% of global methane emissions, roughly equal to the emissions of the aviation industry.
+Drip irrigation systems developed by Netafim and N-Drip were introduced in several countries and according to The Times of Israel can reduce up to 85% of emissions.